qaptivator/plainimg2/README.md

 # [plainIMG2](https://github.com/qaptivator/plainimg2)

-_///// as simple as it gets for an image viewer /////_
+_as simple as it gets for an image viewer_

 # why would i use this?